Gate-defined wires in twisted bilayer graphene: from electrical detection of inter-valley coherence to internally engineered Majorana modes: Proximity-coupled wire at Proximity-coupled wire at nu=+-4

 \subsection{\texorpdfstring{Analysis in the absence of $\M_y$ or $\C_3$}{Analysis in the absence of My or C3}}

-It is worth emphasizing which aspects of the analysis above hold when $\M_y$ and/or $\C_3$ are not present in even the continuum model $H_\mathrm{cont}$ without SOC.
-In particular, we explain that provided $\T$, $\C_2$, and the relevant continuous symmetries are preserved, the expressions derived in Eqs.~\eqref{eqn:Ham-1bnd-NoSOC-2d}, \eqref{eqn:Rashba-2dHam}, and~\eqref{eqn:Ham-1bnd-Ising-2d} remain valid, including the parity assignments.
+It is worth emphasizing which aspects of the analysis above hold when $\M_y$ and/or $\C_3$ are not present in even the continuum model $H_\mathrm{cont}$ without SOC, especially in light of the recently proposed intervalley Kekulé spiral phase \cite{kwan_kekule_2021}.
+In particular, we explain that provided $\Tns$, $\C_2$, and the relevant continuous symmetries are preserved, the expressions derived in Eqs.~\eqref{eqn:Ham-1bnd-NoSOC-2d}, \eqref{eqn:Rashba-2dHam}, and~\eqref{eqn:Ham-1bnd-Ising-2d} remain valid, including the parity assignments.

 We first consider the case where $\M_y$ is not present in the SOC-free Hamiltonian.
 The basis chosen in Eq.~\eqref{eqn:FlatBandBasis} is no longer relevant, and it is more convenient to keep to the operators $\tilde{c}(\vk)$ of Eq.~\eqref{eqn:TrivialCaseDiag-1}.
-We restrict this operator to a single band, $\tilde{c}_{v,n,\alpha=1}(\vk)\to \tilde{c}_{v,n}(\vk)$, where $v$, and $n$ are valley and spin indices respectively, and $\alpha=1$ specifies the band of interest.
-Importantly, because the Hamiltonian $H_\mathrm{cont}$ preserves $\T$ and $\C_2\T$, these symmetries may be chosen to act as
+We restrict this operator to a single band, $\tilde{c}_{v,n,\alpha=1}(\vk)\to \tilde{c}_{v,n}(\vk)$, where $v$ and $n$ are valley and spin indices respectively, and $\alpha=1$ specifies the band of interest.
+Importantly, because the Hamiltonian $H_\mathrm{cont}$ preserves $\Tns$ and $\C_2\Tns$, these symmetries may be chosen to act as

 which is identical to what you obtain by projecting onto $\sigma^x=\pm1$ in Eq.~\eqref{eqn:FlBandSyms-1}, as argued in Sec.~\ref{sec:FlatBandHeff-NoSOC}.
 Although it is now clear that the projection procedure in the sections above could have been avoided, the basis Eq.~\eqref{eqn:FlatBandBasis} will prove useful in the following section.